percona/pmm-doc/docs/get-started/query-analytics.md

 ## Query Analytics for PostgreSQL

 In QAN we support two types of query sources, `pg_stat_monitor` and `pg_stat_statements`.
-Before this version, PGSS was the default query source, but now it's PGSM.
+Before PGSS was the default query source, but now it's PGSM.
+In case PGSM is not available on your system it will fallback to PGSS with a warning message in pmm-admin during adding.

 PMM 2.36 now supports [pg_stat_monitor](https://docs.percona.com/pg-stat-monitor/index.html) 2.0 (PGSM 2.0) in QAN, a powerful PostgreSQL query performance monitoring tool.
 By downloading this update, you will have access to the latest improvements and fixes covered by PGSM2, including: